 - XYX Ltd. revised its accounting policy relating to the valuation of inventories to include the production overheads.
 The change has resulted in an increase in the value of inventory profit has been increased by $20 million.

-- Tango Ltd. changed the method of depreciation from the straight-line method to written down value method, w.e.f.
+- Tango Ltd. changed the method of depreciation from the straight-line method to the written-down value method, w.e.f.
 1st January 2013.
-The depreciation has been recomputed from the date of acquisition of the asset at WDV method.
+The depreciation has been recomputed from the date of acquisition of the asset at the WDV method.
 Consequent to this change there has been an additional charge of depreciation of 10 thousand.
-Due to which the profit after tax has been lowered by $100.
+Due to this, the profit after tax has been lowered by $100.